 Avanti Court Primary School

 The school opened as a primary school in September 2012 as a voluntary-aided school.
 The school converted to an Academy on 1 December 2015.
-During the year 2018-19 there was a short OFSTED inspection.
+During the year 2021-22 there was a full OFSTED inspection.